davismwhaley/davismwhaley.github.io/projects/gwtc-ligo-powerbi/README.md

   <figure>
   <img src="ligo5.1.webp" alt="Event Number vs Effective Spin" width="650">
 </figure>
-  Events ordered chronologically on the x-axis with χ_eff on the y-axis (range –1 to +1).
+  This chart groups mergers by a special combination of masses called “chirp mass,” which controls how quickly the frequency rises during the inspiral (“the chirp”).
+Peaks in the histogram show the most common types of mergers LIGO sees.
 Bubble size encodes chirp mass.
-Shows that most observed mergers have χ_eff ≈ 0, with a few positively and negatively aligned outliers, consistent with current population studies.
+This reveals the natural population of stellar-mass black holes in the universe.

 ## How to Use